How To Make Sensory Bins For Kids

 The base of the sensory bin can be made up of anything, depending on the theme of your play.

-Items that can be used for a base includes:
+Items that can be used for a base include:

 DIFFERENT TYPES OF TOOLS USED FOR SENSORY BIN